Vicdan Özerdem: Imprisoned because of INTERPOL

 After being detained in Croatia for six months, during which time Vicdan’s health deteriorated considerably, she was released by the Croatian authorities and allowed to return to Germany as the Croatian Government believed that the allegations against her were no longer relevant.
-Vicdan’s Red Notice was eventually deleted in 2017 when the Refugee Policy was applied in her case.
+Fair Trials helped to get Vicdan’s Red Notice deleted in 2017 when the Refugee Policy was applied in her case.

 “It’s certainly a very special and wonderful event that I experienced when it was deleted, but I still have no power, no strength,” Vicdan said.